secretstartups/handbook/content/handbook/marketing/blog/_index.md

 #### Preparing images

-- If creating an original cover image, the dimensions should be 900px x 400px at least, but ideally 1800px x 800px for optimal quality on all displays.
+- If creating an original cover image, the dimensions should be 1800px x 945px for optimal quality on all displays.
-- All images should be less than 1MB.
+- All images should aim to be less than 1MB.
 JPEGs tend to be smaller than PNGs so use JPEGs when possible.
 - To resize in Preview go to `Tools`, `Adjust size` and adjust the entry in the `Resolution` field.
 Preview will estimate what the resulting image size will be before you click `OK` to confirm.
 - Keep all the images the same width.